pinapelz/knowledge-base/repos/patchwork-archive-api.md

 ### [GET]/channel_name

 - Summary
-Gets the name of a particular channel by channel id
+Gets the name of a particular channel by channel id.
+Aliases are channels names previously associated with this channel_id

-- Description
-Returns an alternative JSON if the look up fails or the channel id doesn't exist in the database

-#### Parameters(Query)
+#### Parameters (Query)

 ```ts
 channel_id: string